Researching eCommerce fulfillment is both confusing and overwhelming.

 Quickly scaling companies usually consider a third-party logistics company to save money and free up time for tasks like marketing, design, and product development.

 This is also a nice solution once you decide to switch from something like dropshipping to wholesale purchases.
 Companies do this because ordering bulk products from China, and other places, is always going to yield higher profits.

 eCommerce fulfillment option #3: dropshipping

 The world of dropshipping is exploding, so all eCommerce professionals should consider the shipping option depending on your situation.

 Dropshipping means that your company doesn’t have to package, store, or ship your products.
 Instead, you partner with a company or link with software that has all of these services.
 Below is how it works with Oberlo:

 An item is shipped out when it is purchased from your website.
 It’s different from wholesale purchases, because dropshippers don’t sell in bulk.
 You could register five orders on your site, and the dropshipper sends them out individually.

 Overall, you don’t have to purchase any inventory.

-- You can quickly launch a business without any upfront costs for inventory.
+- You can quickly launch an eCommerce business without any upfront costs for inventory.

 - There’s no need to spend time and money on inventory management.